lasuzuki/dtn-gcp/README.md

-# DTN 101 - Configuring DTN on Google Cloud
+# DTN 101 - Running DTN on Google Cloud
 This project has been developed by Dr Lara Suzuki and supervised by Vint Cerf, Google Inc.

 ## Introduction